The special launch of Kecleon for Pokémon GO is confirmed by Niantic – Nintenderos

-We receive interesting information related to one of the most prominent titles in the mobile market.
+Interesting information comes back to us related to one of the most prominent titles in the mobile market.
 We are talking about Pokemon go.
 This time, according to new comments from Niantic, it could be a one-time debut by Kecleon.

 As you may recall, Season of Mischief introduced several Pokemon to the mobile game, and Hoopa received a special debut.
 And it seems that when I’m done Kecleon could be next.
 In an interview with Gfinity, Michael steranka (Product Marketing Manager) shared the following: